 Can an air-cooled robotic MIG gun be used instead of a water-cooled gun?

 In many cases, yes.
-It is absolutely necessary, however, to ensure that the air-cooled robotic MIG gun is rated at a high enough amperage and duty cycle for the application.
-For example, an air-cooled robotic GMAW gun rated at 500 amps with 60 percent duty cycle using mixed gases will be capable of welding continuously for 6 minutes (out of an available 10 minutes) at about 350 amps.
-When welding with pulsed waveforms it is very important to review the peak currents and ensure they do not exceed 350 amps at any time during the welding process.
+However, it is necessary to ensure that the air-cooled robotic MIG gun is rated at a high enough amperage and duty cycle for the application.
+For example, consider an air-cooled robotic GMAW gun rated at 500 amps with 60 percent duty cycle.
+It is using mixed gases will be capable of welding continuously for 6 minutes (out of an available 10 minutes) at about 350 amps.
+When welding with pulsed waveforms, it is very important to review the peak currents.
+Ensure the currents do not exceed 350 amps at any time during the welding process.

-Air-cooled MIG guns offer the advantage of being less expensive — both to purchase and maintain — but if a company anticipates longer periods of welding or higher amperage needs, it may be necessary to shift toward a water-cooled gun.
+Air-cooled MIG guns offer the advantage of being less expensive, both to purchase and maintain.
+If a company anticipates longer periods of welding or higher amperage needs, it may be necessary to shift toward a water-cooled gun.
 There are also “hybrid” robotic MIG guns available in the marketplace.
 These guns feature a durable neck similar to an air-cooled MIG gun, but offer the higher cooling capacity of a water-cooled model by way of exterior water lines.
-These guns can be easier to maintain than a standard water-cooled MIG gun and typically offer 300 to 550 amperage welding capacity at 60 percent duty cycle (using mixed gases), making them adequate to weld on a variety of applications.
+These guns can be easier to maintain than a standard water-cooled MIG gun.
+They typically offer 300 to 550 amperage welding capacity at 60 percent duty cycle (using mixed gases).
+At these levels, they are adequate to weld on a variety of applications.

 What are the best consumables to use?